ekusuma/handin240/README.md

 1. Creating handin directories for students for a given homework
 2. Close said handin directories
 3. Grant extensions for specific students for a given homework
-4. Create homework configuration files (WIP, still needs to be done)
+4. Create homework configuration files

 Written in Python, intended for ver.
 2.7.5.